ocaml/ocaml.org/site/README.md

 ## Setup

+If you don't already have `nvm` installed, install it using the instructions provided by `nvm` https://github.com/nvm-sh/nvm#installing-and-updating .
+Restart or reload your terminal to pickup the changes.

 ```
-# Ensure you have the correct node version.
+# Ensure you have the correct node version by installing it, if it's not present already
-# (Assumes that you have nvm installed already)
 nvm install

-# Set the appropriate node version
-nvm use

-# For first time clone / build (install dependencies)
+# Using installed node version, install yarn and install dependencies
-npx yarn@1.22 install
+nvm exec npx yarn@1.22 install
 ```

 ## Development